 Illinois residents (not businesses) can dispose of household hazardous waste at the Household Hazardous Waste Disposal Center at 3333 Kishwaukee Street on Saturdays from 8 a.m. – 4 p.m. and on Sunday from noon to 4 p.m., excluding holidays.

-Commonly generated acceptable hazardous wastes includes the following: aerosols, corrosives, oxidizers, solvents, oil-based paints, waste oil, pesticides, batteries, fluorescent lamps, up to 4 tires (without the metal rim).
+Commonly generated acceptable hazardous wastes includes the following: aerosols, corrosives, oxidizers, solvents, oil-based paints, waste oil, pesticides, fertilizers, batteries (no alkaline), and fluorescent lamps.
+Up to 4 passenger tires (without the metal rim) per vehicle are also accepted at the site for Rockford residents.
+Large truck, semi, agricultural, and other commercial tires are prohibited.

-Participants are encourage to dispose of open cans of latex paint by leaving them open to dry or by adding cat litter or oil dry to help solidify.
-Paint cans, with lids removed, should then be placed next to garbage cans containing general household refuse on normal pick-up days.
+Latex paint will not be accepted.
+Residents are encourage to dispose of open cans of latex paint by leaving them open to dry or by adding cat litter or oil dry to help speed up solidification process.
+Paint cans containing completely dry paint, with lids removed, should then be placed next to garbage cans containing general household refuse on normal pick-up days.

 Although the facility will accept over-the-counter pharmaceuticals and insulin (no needles/sharps), it will not accept prescription medications.
 Keep Northern Illinois Beautiful will occasionally host used medication drives for these items.
 Prescription pharmaceuticals may also be disposed of for free in a 24-hour secure drop box located in the lobby of each Rockford Police Department District station listed below.
 The Rockford Police Department’s Drug Collection Unit sites are open to the public Monday – Friday from 8:00 a.m. – 5:00 p.m., excluding holidays.
 Citizens may drop off up to one, 1-gallon bag per visit, once a week.
 Medications shall be removed from the original container and placed in a clear, self-closing disposable bag, provided by the citizen disposing the medication.